Skip to main content

 If your campaign raises or spends more than $1,000 — including your own funds — or if you are elected to office, you must register and file with the Ethics Commission.

-Starting Nov.
-1, 2025, all local candidates and officials will file campaign finance reports and disclosures with the Ethics Commission instead of local clerks or election boards.
+Since Nov.
+1, 2025, all local candidates and officials file campaign finance reports and disclosures with the Ethics Commission instead of local clerks or election boards.

 Filing with the Ethics Commission keeps elections transparent and ensures the public can access campaign finance information.
 The new process also helps prevent candidates from facing fines if they don’t file correctly.